vdclab/vdclab-wiki/ProPhylo.md

 ---
-title: ProPhylo by MicrobesOnline
+title: Phyletic patterns in MicrobesOnline
 description:
 published: true
-date: 2020-05-14T11:27:54.244Z
+date: 2020-05-14T11:31:54.683Z
 tags: genomes, tool, comparative genomics, co-occurrence, 2011
 ---

-# ProPhylo
+# Phyletic pattern in MicrobesOnline
-> ProPhylo, a high-performance software package for phylogenetic profiling studies through creating individually optimized protein family boundaries.
-ProPhylo provides precomputed databases for immediate use and tools for manipulating the taxonomic profiles used as queries.
+> As  part of the MicrobesOnline platform, searches for protein families that follow a specific phylogenetic ditsribution profile can be performed.
 {.is-info}

 ## Website